-Please estimate the number of Cubs & adults participating in the summer camp program using the form above and return with your $100 unit deposit.
+Please estimate the number of youth & adults participating in the summer camp program using the form above (section A) and return with your $100 unit deposit.
 It is important to realistically estimate the number of youth and adults on this form.
 A minimum of two adults serving as unit leaders are required.

 - March 1st, 2015: (Notice #2 – all first deposit payments due.
 Discount fee deadline.)

 A non-refundable $100 deposit for each youth is due.
 Participants registering by March 1st will receive the discount rate.
-Participants registering after March 1st will pay the full fee unless they are new Scouts.
+Participants registering after March 1st will pay the full fee unless they are new Scouts or cross over Webelos Scouts.
 This deadline applies to full week & mini week.
 This is a per person deposit and is nonrefundable if youth does not show up for camp.
 Please share this information with your parents.

 - June 1st, 2015: (All final payments due.)